Immortality: Restart Policies & Healing

 image: my-worker

-restart: on-failure # Only if it crashes
+restart: on-failure:3 # Try to restart up to 3 times if it crashes

 command: ["./process-jobs"]

-# Run with restart policy
+# Run a new container with a restart policy

 docker run -d --restart unless-stopped redis